-Three (3) letters of nomination are required.
+Three (3) letters of nomination are required, and at least one of the three nominators must be a Fellow of CAHS.

 The primary nominator must provide a letter of nomination that introduces the nominee and co-nominators, the primary nominator accepts responsibility to co-ordinate the entire application.